sflems/led-board-manager/README.md

 `python3 manage.py loaddata teams.json`

-Follow the next step to setup server autostart, or see [usage instructions](#usage) for more details.
+Either follow the next step to setup server autostart, or see [usage instructions](#usage) for more details.

 ## Auto-Starting the server @ boot:
 #### OPTION 1: Create a Supervisor Config to start the GUI with Gunicorn (PREFERRED):